-Every year between 2014 and 2019 I told myself that I was going to go the gym.
+Every year I told myself that I was going to go the gym.
 Every year, I was going to get healthy….
 I’m going to get healthy, I’m going to get healthy, I’m going to get healthy.
 But come the first week of January, or any time really, I would be in that gym for 10 minutes max.

 Sensory overload is the loud noises of weights dropping.
 The massive amounts of people.
 Someone engaging me in a conversation that I really don’t care about.
 It's uncomfortably bypassing a group of extremely buff people on my way to the water fountain.
 Why do I drink so much water compared to everyone else, have they noticed that?
 Why am I sweating so much when that girl over there is hardly sweating?
 I can’t do this anymore,.
 Imagining the feeling that I get when my sweat rubs into the car seat is torture, and I’m certainly not showering here.
 In public.
 Ewww.
 This isn't even getting started on the sensory stimulation that occurs from the drive home when i'm already tired and burnt out.

 I’m not going to the gym this year.